Bharatanatyam: Costume and attire

 For classes, training, practice, or rehearsals, dancers traditionally wear a special dance sari.
-These saris are always cotton and have a shorter breadth than normal saris, falling at the knees rather than the ankles.
+These saris are always made of cotton and have a shorter breadth than normal saris, falling at the knees rather than the ankles.
 These are paired with cotton pyjamas and blouses.
 The sari is worn with pleats at the front and tied tightly around the torso and hips.
-However, in recent times, dancers also opt for salwar kameez or athletic wear (like T-shirts and leggings) when not performing.
+However, in recent times, dancers also opt for salwar kameez or athletic wear (such as T-shirts and leggings) when not performing.

-The accompanying music to Bharatanatyam is in the Carnatic style of South India, as is the recitation and chanting.
-The vocalist is called nattuvanar, typically also the conductor of the entire performance, who may be the guru of the dancer and may also be playing cymbals or one of the musical instruments.
-The recited verses and text in Bharatanatyam are in Tamil, Telugu, Kannada and Sanskrit.
+The accompanying music for Bharatanatyam is in the Carnatic style of South India, as are the recitation and chanting.
+The vocalist is called nattuvanar, typically also the conductor of the entire performance, who may be the guru of the dancer and may also play cymbals or another musical instrument.
+The recited verses and texts in Bharatanatyam are in Tamil and Sanskrit.

-The instruments used include the mridangam (double-sided drum), nadaswaram (long type of oboe made from black wood), nattuvangam (cymbals), the flute, violin and veena.
+The instruments used include the mridangam (double-sided drum), nadaswaram (long type of oboe made from black wood), nattuvangam (cymbals), the flute, violin, and veena.

 Symbolism

 Bharatanatyam, like all classical dances of India, uses symbolism in its abhinaya (acting) and its goals.
-The roots of abhinaya appear in the Natya Shastra text, which defines drama in verse 6.10 as something that aesthetically arouses joy in the spectator, through the medium of the actor's art of communication, that helps connect and transport the individual into a sensual inner state of being.
-A performance art, asserts Natya Shastra, connects the artists and the audience through abhinaya (literally, "carrying to the spectators"), that is applying body-speech-mind and scene, wherein the actors communicate to the audience, through song and music.
-Drama in this ancient Sanskrit text, thus is an art that engages every aspect of life to glorify and give a state of joyful consciousness.
+The roots of abhinaya appear in the Natya Shastra text, which defines drama in verse 6.10 as something that aesthetically arouses joy in the spectator, through the medium of the actor's art of communication, helping to connect and transport the individual into a sensual inner state of being.
+A performance art, asserts the Natya Shastra, connects the artists and the audience through abhinaya (literally, "carrying to the spectators")—that is, by applying body, speech, mind, and scene—wherein the actors communicate to the audience through song and music.
+Drama in this ancient Sanskrit text is thus is an art that engages every aspect of life to glorify and impart a state of joyful consciousness.

 Example mudras – gestures as symbols in Bharatanatyam.